black-parrot/black-parrot-sim/README.md

 cmake 3.14+ is required.
 This must be manually upgraded even on newer versions of Ubuntu.

 BlackParrot has been tested extensively on CentOS 7.
-We have many users who have used Ubuntu for development.
+We have many users who have used Ubuntu 18.04 or 20.04 for development.
 If not on these versions of these OSes, we suggest using a Docker image.